omer-gulsoy/Web-WordGame/README.md

+//en
+# WordGame
+My word game project called "Word Hunt" is a game based on guessing the entered word.
+The purpose is to use the specified word
+Achieving success based on the tips.
+As the main idea, it can be called a clone of the "Wordle" game.

+How to Play?

+    "Word Hunt" is a word guessing game in which a five-letter word is randomly selected.
+The aim of the game is It is using a limited number of guesses to create a certain word.
+As a result of each prediction, You will receive color-coded feedback indicating the correct letters and positions of the predicted word.

+     - Gray Box: Indicates that the entered letter does not exist in the predicted word.
+     - Orange Box: It shows that the entered letter is present in the predicted word, but its position is wrong.
+     - Green Box: It shows that the entered letter and its location in the guessed word are correct.

+     Make your next prediction based on this feedback and repeat this process within your limited prediction allowance.
+     When you create the word with your guesses, you win the game.
+Otherwise, the game ends when you run out of guesses.

+Tips and Strategies:

+        To play the "Word Hunt" game more effectively, you can consider the following tips and strategies:

+     - Instead of guessing a random word at the beginning, look up frequently used letters and words in English Start with that in mind.
+     - Analyze the feedback carefully.
+Use the feedback to determine the correct letters and positions.
+     - Think of possible letters and word structures to form words.
+Increase your vocabulary and guess Practice to improve your skills.
+     - Use the feedback from each guess to determine which letters you should include or exclude.
+     Determine what you should not do.

+Key Benefit:

+    "Word Hunt" game is a fun brain game that helps develop vocabulary and logic skills.
+     It increases players' language and thinking skills by guessing words and analyzing feedback.
+     It also expands vocabulary and encourages strategic thinking.
+"Word Hunt", fun In addition to being a game, it supports learning and developing intelligence.

+Programming Languages ​​I Use:

+    Frontend:- HTML
+             - CSS
+             - JavaScript
+             - SCSS

+    Backend: - C#

+//tr
 # KelimeOyunu
 "Sözcük Avı" isimli  kelime oyunu projem, girilen kelimenin tahminine dayanan bir oyundur.
 Amaç belirlenen kelimeyi ipuçlarından yola çıkarak başarıya ulaşmaktır.
 Ana fikir olarak "Wordle" oyununun klonu olarak isimlendirilebilir